OmarAmeer96/Sprints-Media-Access-Task/README.md

 ## Overview

-This Flutter application displays the device's model and operating system version in a modern and creative design.
-It utilizes the `device_info_plus` package to retrieve detailed device information across multiple platforms.
+This Flutter application allows users to read and write media files on their devices.
+It provides a modern and creative design to interact with the device's media storage.
+The app utilizes the `permission_handler` and `image_picker` packages to manage permissions and access media files.

 ## Features

 - **Cross-Platform Support:** Runs seamlessly on Android, iOS, Web, macOS, Linux, and Windows.
 - **Responsive Design:** Adapts to various screen sizes and orientations.
 - **Modern UI:** Implements a clean and intuitive user interface.
+- **Media Access:** Read and write images and videos from the device's storage.

 ## Dependencies

-- [device_info_plus](https://pub.dev/packages/device_info_plus): A Flutter plugin providing detailed information about the device (make, model, etc.) and the operating system version the app is running on.
+- [permission_handler](https://pub.dev/packages/permission_handler): A Flutter plugin to handle permissions.
+- [image_picker](https://pub.dev/packages/image_picker): A Flutter plugin for selecting images and videos from the image library and taking new pictures and videos with the camera.

 ## Getting Started